xalaida/laravel-position/README.md

 ### How it works

-Models have a 'position' field with an unsigned integer value that is used for their ordering.
+Models simply have an integer `position' attribute corresponding to the model's position in the sequence, which is automatically calculated on write and used for sorting the models on reads.

 ### Creating models

-The position field serves as a sort of array index and is automatically inserted when creating a new record.
+The `position` attributes serves as a sort of array index and is automatically inserted when creating a new record.

 By default, the model takes a position at the very end of the sequence.